Acupuncture for endometriosis pain Melbourne

-If you are reading this, chances are that you or someone you care about is searching for a natural treatment option for painful or problematic endometriosis.
+If you are reading this, chances are that you or someone you care about is searching for a natural endometriosis treatment.
 And no doubt you are seeking a healthcare professional that can provide you with acupuncture for endometriosis in Melbourne.

 By definition, endometriosis is invasive and disruptive to normal physiological functioning- endometriosis is the growth of uterine tissue outside of the uterus, often on the ovaries and fallopian tubes, plus the bladder and bowels.

 Endometriosis cannot be ignored as it may lead to a host of ongoing health problems including infertility, back and leg pain, ovulation pain, bowel and bladder problems, painful intercourse, plus painful and heavy periods.

 In our Melbourne clinic, we see so many women suffering from endometriosis without the proper care or support they need, as unfortunately, Western medicine is very limited in its ability to treat or cure endometriosis, without first doing harm.